airyhq/airy/docs/docs/api/http.md

 ```

-If the tag is successfully created the endpoint will return `201` (created) with the tag id in the response body.
+If the tag is successfully created, the endpoint returns status code `201` (created) with the tag ID in the response body.

 Example response: